 Fisherman's Walk Cliff Railway, Funicular railway in Southbourne, United Kingdom.

-The railway links Southbourne's residential area with its beach and is used daily by locals to navigate the steep cliff.
-It has become part of everyday coastal life, making beach access easy for families and older visitors.
+The railway links Southbourne's residential area with its beach and is used daily by locals to avoid the steep cliff path.
+Families and older visitors often rely on it as a simple way to reach the shore without walking down the slope.

 The community of curious travelers